-Confidential means any information that is "proprietary," which subject to restrictions as to how and with whom it can be shared.
+Confidential means any information that is "proprietary," which means it belongs to the company and is not publicly known or is subject to restrictions as to how and with whom it can be shared.
 Confidential business information includes:

 - Passwords and other log-in information. - Customer and associates' personal information. - Pricing and cost information. - Vendor names, vendor lists and vendor agreement terms. - Intellectual property, including inventions, patents and copyrights. - Data developed or purchased by CNO or entrusted to us by third parties. - Marketing data, business and/or strategic plans.